DPS7991/N50_Statistic/README.md

 ## Discussion

-I used Python and the sys module for accepting the fasta file as a command line parameter
+I used Python and the sys module for accepting the fasta file as a command line parameter.
+A sample fasta file is available for testing.

 ## Requirements

 #### Accept draft genome assembly in FASTA format as a command line parameter

 #### Calculate the N50 statistic for the given draft genome assembly and output to STDOUT

 I created a function for parsing the FASTA file and another function for calculating the N50 value as an integer.